Nagarc/oreilly_slm/groundup.md

-# This page explains how to install ollama in linux system #
+# This page explains how to install ollama in PC - linux system #

 ### - Note ###